GAM-team/GAM/wiki/Users-Drive-Permissions.md

 * `updatesheetprotectedranges` or `updatesheetprotectedranges true`
   * Sheet Protected Ranges are updated to reflect the deleted ACL; additional API calls are required.
     * ACLs with any role will be removed from existing protected ranges

+`enforceexpansiveaccess` defaults to the value of `gam.cfg/enforce_expansive_access` that controls the ability to delete delete inherited ACLs.
+* False - Inherited ACLs can be deleted
+* True = Inherited ACLs can not be deleted

 By default, the file ID is displayed in the output; to see the file name, use the `showtitles` option; this requires an additional API call per file.